input-output-hk/cardano-sl/docs/block-processing/types.md

     = ATPubKey              -- pay to public key
     | ATScript              -- pay to script
     | ATRedeem              -- pay to redeem public key
-    | ATUnknown Word8
+    | ATUnknown Word8       -- (for backwards compatibility)
 ```

-The `ATUnknown` constructor is for backwards compatibility.
-TODO: link
-wherever

 For each of those kinds, there is a corresponding constructor of
 `AddrSpendingData` – a type that specifies the condition which somebody has